THE RESPIRATORY SYSTEM

 - Phonation: Vocal cords vibrate to produce sound

-- Protection: Epiglottis prevents food/liquids from entering lungs
+- Protection: Epiglottis prevents food/liquids from entering the lungs

 - Coughing and Sneezing: Reflex actions to clear airways

-- Speech Articulation: Provides basic sound source for speech
+- Speech Articulation: Provides the basic sound source for speech

 - Prevents airway kinking during head/neck movements